asantosnet/DosHexagonal/README.md

 The objective is to obtain de DOS of an honeycomb lattice using a numerical and analytical approach.
 The results obtained from the numerical approach are then used to obtain the Chern number.

-There is apparently a problem when calculating the DOS using the numerical method.
-This means that the chern number obtained is not correct.
+There is apparently a problem with the Chern number calculation and the result obtained is not correct.

-More information on the report
+More information on the report.